chris-pearce/scally/core/README.md

 - A powerful reset, and Normalize.scss.
 - Debug styles.

-Without core Scally won't work.
+**N.B.** Without core Scally won't work.
 It is the only mandatory part of the framework.